Practical guidance for supporting aging parents with dignity,

 The goal is to replace anxiety with a clear, manageable plan,

-own peace of mind.
-Think of this as the reassuring conversation you've
+your own peace of mind.
+Think of this as the reassuring

-the first small step.
-It could be a simple phone call just to listen.
-It
+on the first small step.
+It could be a simple phone call just to

 How to Gently Observe Changes Without Overreacting

-tighten in your stomach.
-Maybe it's a pile of unopened mail on the
+to tighten in your stomach.
+Maybe it's a pile of unopened mail on

-counter during your visit, or you realize the garden they've always
+the counter during your visit, or you realize the garden they've

-observer.
-A single missed appointment or a new dent in the car fender is
+loving observer.
+A single missed appointment or a new dent in the

 This is the heart of caring for aging parents with

-you look for patterns instead of reacting to single events, you can
+When you look for patterns instead of reacting to single events, you

 What to Look For with a Gentle Eye

-as simply paying attention, the way you would with a close friend.
-Being
+it as simply paying attention, the way you would with a close

-aware of their day-to-day reality gives you a clearer picture if and
+friend.
+Being aware of their day-to-day reality gives you a clearer

 Here are a few common areas where changes sometimes first appear:

-shifts in tidiness, like more clutter than usual, expired food in the
+for shifts in tidiness, like more clutter than usual, expired food

-fridge, or simple household repairs left undone.
-It could just be a
+in the fridge, or simple household repairs left undone.
+It could

-or a noticeable change in their weight, either up or down.
+bruises, or a noticeable change in their weight, either up or

 Social Life: Are they pulling back from friends,